facjure/public-domain-poetry/README.md

 # Curate Poems Together

-Thousands of poems in the public domain are burried in sites, yet we don't have a central library for humans or machines.
+Thousands of poems in the public domain are buried in websites.
+Humans, even machines, can't search or discover them in a central library.

 Let's build one.